 There’s more to Mexico than the classic cliches of sun, tequila, and traditional mariachi bands, or of lounging on the beach, sipping on margaritas.
-There’s the vibrant cities which look to entice you with their kitted-out, modern apartments; sleepy, time-honored villages where you could embrace the customs of a close-knit community; and let’s not forget the historical legacy spanning millennia, leaving ancient Mayan pyramids, Aztec ruins, and colonial architecture dotted across the country’s jungles, deserts, and plains.
+There are the vibrant cities which look to entice you with their kitted-out, modern apartments; sleepy, time-honored villages where you could embrace the customs of a close-knit community; and let’s not forget the historical legacy spanning millennia, leaving ancient Mayan pyramids, Aztec ruins, and colonial architecture dotted across the country’s jungles, deserts, and plains.

 Among the many personalities, hobbies, and interests that Mexico somehow expertly caters to, there is one vocation that has been present for a while and doesn’t seem set to leave: TEFL.
 Teaching English in Mexico is a very viable career path to follow.
 Perhaps the most obvious reason for this is Mexico’s neighbor to the north, the USA.
 The ability to speak English fluently is seen as a useful skill to possess as American businesses conduct deals and trade with their southern counterparts.
 Opportunities exist in almost all Mexican states with employers ranging from universities to nurseries.